daienso/daienso.github.io/README.md

 ## Content Copyright

-The content of the site is copyrighted with APACHE LICENSE 2.0
+The content of the site is copyrighted.

 ## Site template

 The site uses a template from Start BootStrap.
 See the corresponding license for the site template.